 Frequently Asked Questions

-The Wilbraham Soccer Club is an all-volunteer, not for profit organization formed to promote soccer and field teams from Wilbraham in the Pioneer Valley Junior Soccer League (PVJSL).
+The Wilbraham Soccer Club is an all-volunteer, not for profit organization formed to promote soccer and field teams from Wilbraham in the Roots Soccer League (RSL).
 The Club fields teams in the fall and spring seasons and provides fields for the High School teams to play in the Pioneer Valley Summer League.
-With 25 teams and over 350 players each season (spring and fall), the WSC is the second largest club in the PVJSL and the largest single sports program in Wilbraham.
+With around 25 teams and over 300 players each season (spring and fall), the WSC is the second largest club in the RSL and the one of the largest single sports programs in Wilbraham.
 More information about the WSC and its structure and policies can be found under the “About Us” section of the WSC web site at www.falconsoccer.org.
 The following information is given to provide players and parents with information to help in your decision of whether to play for the WSC.

 Is the WSC an exclusive private club?